cacton77/gphoto2_cam/README.md

 ## Running

-The `usb_cam_node` can be ran with default settings, by setting specific parameters either via the command line or by loading in a parameters file.
+The `gphoto2_cam_cam_node` can be ran with default settings, by setting specific parameters either via the command line or by loading in a parameters file.

-We provide a "default" params file in the `usb_cam/config/params.yaml` directory to get you started.
+We provide a "default" params file in the `gphoto2_cam_cam/config/params.yaml` directory to get you started.
 Feel free to modify this file as you wish.

-Also provided is a launch file that should launch the `usb_cam_node_exe` executable along with an additional node that displays an image topic.
+Also provided is a launch file that should launch the `gphoto2_cam_cam_node_exe` executable along with an additional node that displays an image topic.

 The commands to run each of these different ways of starting the node are shown below: